StevenMayher/432-2022/projectA/proposals/titles.md

 ## A Few Titles I Was More Comfortable With

+- Factors Associated with Gun Ownership and TV Consumption in the USA in 2021
 - Exploring Risk Factors for Coronary Heart Disease and Depression in the South
 - Comparing Household Conditions in School Districts in Ohio and Florida
 - Predicting Wine Attributes from Typical Indicators of ‘Quality’